-Why on earth do I own 5 different ABU multipliers you may well ask?
+Why on earth do I own 7 different ABU multipliers you may well ask?
 Surely just one of these venerable old multiplying reels is enough for any fisher?
 Two of them may seem overkill and any more is simply rampant hedonism.
 The answer is that I don’t need them all but I use them for slightly different roles.
 So today I thought you might like to see what I use these old wonders of Scandinavian mechanical engineering for.
-Let’s start with the big lads, the 7000’s
+Let’s start with the big lad, the 10000.

 ABU Ambassadeur 7000 and 7000C